makrai/notes/demszky23-llm-psycho.md

 # Introduction

-* Language is a core aspect of all areas of psychological science.
-For
+* Language is a core aspect of all areas of psychological science
   * the means through which children form mental models of the world (developmental psychology)
   * These mental models are revealed through verbal explanations of events